Frank-Devon/physics_engine/README.md

 # physics_engine
 This is a very rough physics program.
 Particles, mass, any-angle edges, and collision are simulated.
 More to come soon.

+Requires SDL2, SDL_image, SDL_ttf libraries.
+Static linking is used.
+Compiles on linux with:
+g++ *.cpp -lSDL2 -lSDL2_image -lSDL2_ttf -o a

+Right click anywhere to place a particle/ball with random velocity.
+Press d to delete a ball.